-Anoli Perera, artist, arts writer and art manager, was born in Sri Lanka in 1962.
-Her studies of Political Science, Economics and Sociology at the University of Colombo in Sri Lanka were followed by a postgraduate diploma in international affairs from the Bandaranaike Center for International Studies, Sri Lanka.
-From 1988 to 1992 she lived in the USA, where she started her career as a visual art.
-Largely self-taught she pursued her training in stone carving at the Artworks: The Visual Art School of Princeton for Continuing Education, New Jersey, USA.
-In 2002, she received a Visiting Artist Residency at the University of Wollagong in Australia as well as a residency at the Fukuoka Asian Art Museum in Japan.
-Same year she was invited to participate in the Fukoka Art Triennale, Japan and her art consisting of large installations, paintings, sculpture and more recently photo-performances has been shown in many international art events.
+Anoli Perera, an artist largely self-taught she pursued her art training in stone carving at the Artworks: The Visual Art School of Princeton for Continuing Education, New Jersey, USA.
+She has been practicing as a visual artist for over 25 years and have exhibited her art extensively.
+2002, she received a Visiting Artist Residency at the University of Wollongong in Australia as well as a residency at the Fukuoka Asian Art Museum in Japan.
+Same year she was invited to participate in the Fukuoka Art Triennale, Japan.